uktrade/iigb-beta-content/content/beta/setup-guide/en_US.md

 title: Your guide to setting up in the UK
 ---

-The time to invest in the UK is now.
-If you’re ready to take the next step for your business, here’s how to do it.
+If you're planning to take the opportunity to bring business to the UK.
+Here’s our quick guide to the important information you'll need to get set up.